Hrithiksaha/car_crash_dashboard/Readme.md

 ### Runbook
 Clone the repo and follow these steps:
 1. On terminal, run `$ make build`.
 This will build the project to run via spark-submit.
-In this process a new folder with name "dist" is created, and the code artefacts are copied into it.
+In this process a new folder with name "Destination" is created, and the code artifacts are copied into it.
-2. `$ cd Dist && spark-submit --master "local[*]" --py-files src.zip --files config.yaml main.py && cd ..`
+2. `$ cd Destinattion && spark-submit --master "local[*]" --py-files src.zip --files config.yaml main.py && cd ..`